spack/spack/lib/spack/docs/binary_caches.rst

 -----
 spack buildcache create <>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
+Create tarball of installed spack package, checksum tarball and sign tarball if gpg2 is available.

 options:

--d : directory in which "build_cache" direcory is created, defaults to "."
+-d <path> : directory in which "build_cache" direcory is created, defaults to "."
--f : overwrite ".spack" file in "build_cache" directory if it exists -r : make rpaths in binaries relative before creating tarball -k : the key to sign package with, defaults to first key in spack gpg directory -ns : don't sign the package
+-f : overwrite ".spack" file in "build_cache" directory if it exists -k <key> : the key to sign package with.
+In the case where multiple keys exist,
+     the package will be unsigned unless -k is used.
+-r : make paths in binaries relative before creating tarball -y : answer yes to all create unsigned "build_cache" questions
 <> : list of package specs or package hashes with leading /

 spack buildcache list <>